Binocular Vision Dysfunction: The Weird Reason Your Eyes Might Be Giving You Headaches

 So, What Can You Do?

-Your eyes will thank you.
+Your eyes (and your head and neck) will thank you.

 Dr. Burke is an optometrist practicing at Calgary Vision Centre.
 He has a special interest in Neuro-Optometry and how the brain and eyes work together.
 Opinions above do not constitute medical advice, and readers should consult with their optometrist and health care team if they have questions or concerns about their eye health